flowdev/spaghetti-analyzer/README.md

 ## Overview

-`spaghetti-analyzer` is a command line tool for CI/CD pipelines (and dev machines) that helps to prevent Go spaghetti code (a.k.a. big ball of mud).
+`spaghetti-analyzer` is a command line tool for devevelopers (and CI/CD pipelines) that helps to analyze and document the Go package structure of a project.

-Thankfully in the Go world circular dependencies between packages are already prevented by the compiler.
-So this tool has to care only about additional undesired dependencies.

 I gave a talk that includes the motivation for this tool and some usage examples:
 [![Microservices - The End of Software Design](https://img.youtube.com/vi/ev0dD12bxmg/0.jpg)](https://www.youtube.com/watch?v=ev0dD12bxmg "Microservices - The End of Software Design")